60-meter band

 This map shows all the countries that currently have an official Amateur Radio presence on 5 MHz / 60 m, whether it be by WRC-15, Article 4.4, Special Individual Permits, Trial and/or Emergency Basis, or any combination of these.

 The 60-meter band or 5 MHz band is a relatively new amateur radio allocation.
-First introduced in 2002, it was originally available in only a few countries, including the United States, United Kingdom, Norway, Finland, Denmark, Ireland and Iceland.
-Several decades in use, an increasing proportion of countries' telecommunications administrations – together with their government and military users – have permitted Amateur Radio operation in the 5 MHz area on a short or longer-term basis, ranging from discrete channels to a frequency band allocation.
+First introduced in 2002, it was originally available in only a few countries, including the United States, United Kingdom, Ireland, Norway, Finland, Denmark, and Iceland.
+Several decades in use, an increasing proportion of countries' telecommunications administrations – together with their government and military users – have permitted Amateur Radio operation in the 5 MHz area on a short or longer-term basis, ranging from discrete channels to a frequency band.

 At the closing meeting of the 2015 ITU World Radio communication Conference (WRC-15) on November 27, 2015, amongst the Final Acts signed into the International Radio Regulations was one approving "A Worldwide Frequency Allocation of 5351.5-5366.5 kHz to the Amateur Service on a secondary basis".
 The ITU's enhanced band allocation limits most amateurs to 15 watts effective isotropic radiated power (EIRP), with some countries allowed up to 25 W EIRP.
 The ITU allocation came into effect January 1, 2017, after which each country's national administration must formally revise their rules to permit amateur operation.